openebs/website/website/src/blogs/2017-06-29-openebs-on-the-growth-path-releases-0-3.md

 - Optimize for high performance storage and networking infra.
 - Provide additional examples of Persistence Workloads that make use of the Application aware intelligence provided by OpenEBS

 We always love to hear from you and what you think are the biggest storage operations pain points that you want to see eliminated.
-Do drop into our [*Slack Channel*](http://slack.openebs.io) or stay connected with us via our other channels *Twitter (@openebs)*, [*GitHub*](https://github.com/openebs/openebs/).
+Do drop into our *[Slack Channel](http://slack.openebs.io) or stay connected with us via our other channels [Twitter](https://twitter.com/openebs), [GitHub](https://github.com/openebs/openebs/)*.